 I no longer accept product pitches.
 I love to write about products and services I think make life easier or better, but I usually stumble upon these things myself.

-While I’m open to sponsorship proposals from brands whose products I would use, I accept very few invitations to do sponsored writing.
+While I’m open to sponsorship proposals from brands whose products I would use, I accept very few invitations to do sponsored work.
 If you’d like to discuss sponsorship, please get in touch using my contact form.

 Parent Hacks has a long-standing readership and has been honored with a number of press mentions and awards.
 Parent Hacks has been featured in the Wall Street Journal, Real Simple, Family Circle, Parents, Parenting and several other publications.
 Babble named Parent Hacks “#1 Most Useful” of its Top 100 Mom Blogs three times.